Xilinx/Vitis_Model_Composer/AIENGINE/DSPlib/stream_fft/README.md

-# Stream based FFT with Super Sample Size of 2
+# Stream based FFT with Super Sample Rate of 2 running at 2 GSPS

 In this example we use the stream based FFT block to create a design that can process data at up to 2 GSPS.
 Each stream input into the block has a rate of 1 GSPS.